 Berklee’s first ground-up, custom-built facility boasts 173 residence hall rooms for 369 students, 23 practice rooms, six two-story common areas, a fitness center, and a 400-seat dining hall that doubles as a performance space.
-A 10-studio music production complex that is among the largest of its kind in the United States and nearing final installation is located floors below grade.
+A 10-studio music production complex that is among the largest of its kind in the United States is located floors below street level.
 The state-of-the-art building, located in the heart of Back Bay, offers space for living and learning and at 16 stories high, provides some of Boston's most spectacular views.

 - 155,000-square-foot building, which increases Berklee space by 23 percent

 - 16-story building, plus two additional floors underground

 - 369-bed residence hall composed of mostly doubles, with some triples (singles for resident advisors)

 - Six double-height lounges on residence hall floors, each of which serves two residence hall floors.

 - 400-seat dining hall and evening performance venue

 - 20 student practice rooms and three rehearsal rooms for resident-student use

 - Fitness facility and roof terrace on fourth floor for resident-student use